-UPDATED 21Dec2018: When it comes to home insulation, “overdoing it” today is often ordinary tomorrow.
-That’s been the trend for the last 30 years and it’s not likely to let up.
+UPDATED 22May2020: When it comes to home insulation, “overdoing it” today is often ordinary tomorrow.
+That’s been the trend for the last 30+ years and it’s not likely to let up.
 The question is, when will we learn our lesson?

-If you could travel back in time to 1985 and ask the average home builder to comment on the minimum home insulation standards we routinely follow today, they’d almost certainly smile and advise you not to waste your money:
+I want you to imagine travelling back in time to, say, 1985.
+While you’re there, ask the average home builder to comment on the minimum home insulation standards we routinely follow today.
+They’d almost certainly smile and advise you not to waste your money:

 “The building code doesn’t require that much insulation in the attic!”